 An overall decline in individuals’ personal savings boosts the chance that bail bond merchants will rack up receivables that go uncollected for long periods of time—or indefinitely.
-According to statista.com, individuals’ personal savings in 2017, on average, were less than half of what they were in 2015, and remain at an all-time low since 2007.
+According to Statista, individuals’ personal savings in 2017, on average, were less than half of what they were in 2015, and remain at an all-time low since 2007.
 High cost of bail and “friendly fraud”—when a customer wins an unwarranted chargeback from a business after filing a false claim—are also pandemic in the industry.

 Over the past five years, bail bond merchants have shifted to accepting credit cards online.
 The trend has proven to reduce housing costs for jailers as more people are released more quickly, but it also increases unpaid bond debts.
-That’s why we’ve designed a payment processing system with specific security features to accommodate merchants in this account category:
+That’s why we’ve designed a payment processing system with specific security features and business-enhancing tools to accommodate merchants in this account category:

 Contracts, receipts and other customer-signed documents should include clauses in plain language about business and return policies to protect the bail bond merchant from friendly fraud and excessive chargebacks.
 Having multiple customer signatures on file will increase the chance of successfully refuting chargeback claims.
 Confirming customer details with AVS and Card Verification Value (CVV) are also important measures merchants can take to help curb fraud.
-Our preferred payment gateway, Authorize.net, includes a built-in Advanced Fraud Detection Suite (AFDS) through which merchants can customize payment gateway filters, alerts and thresholds to detect suspicious payment attempts and thoroughly confirm customer legitimacy.
+Our preferred payment gateway, Authorize.net, includes a built-in Advanced Fraud Detection Suite (AFDS) through which merchants can customize payment gateway filters, alerts and thresholds to detect suspicious payment attempts and confirm customer legitimacy.